ATLANTIDOC – International Documentary Film Festival of Uruguay

 For more information on past editions, submissions, and upcoming programming, visit www.atlantidoc.com.

-For the works in Competition, the following awards will be granted to the documentaries considered the best by the different juries.
-Each award pays tribute to a filmmaker who has left an important path, pioneers in some cases and fundamental references in others:
+For the works in competition, the following awards will be given to the documentaries that the different juries consider to be the best.
+Each award promotes a filmmaker who has made an important contribution, pioneers in some cases and fundamental references in others:

-ATLANTIDOC AWARD to the best documentary of the Festival, Félix Oliver Award.
+ATLANTIDOC AWARD for the best documentary of the Festival, Félix Oliver Award.

 BEST URUGUAYAN DOCUMENTARY AWARD, Mario Handler Award.